-If we can see the tantrum through the eyes of our child we have a much greater chance of helping them, and ourselves.
-We can often see a tantrum brewing and sometimes we can quickly provide the rest, change of scene, snack, focused attention, or distraction our child needs, so that a full-blown tantrum can be avoided.
+If we can see the tantrum through the eyes of our child, we have a much greater chance of helping them, and ourselves.
+We can often see a tantrum brewing.
+Sometimes we can quickly provide the rest, change of scene, snack, focused attention, or distraction our child needs, so that a full-blown tantrum can be avoided.

 What to do ‘at the time’:

-– If a tantrum does occur we must first of all say only positive things to ourselves under our breath, something like “it’s ok, this happens to everyone, it doesn’t mean I have a terrible child, or that I am a terrible parent, this is just one of those things, I’m okay, I can stay calm, it will pass…”
+– If a tantrum does occur we must first of all say only positive things to ourselves under our breath.
+Say something like “it’s ok, this happens to everyone.
+It doesn’t mean I have a terrible child, or that I am a terrible parent, this is just one of those things, I’m okay, I can stay calm, it will pass…”

-– Don’t bribe your child to stop by saying they can get what they want, or giving them a different ‘reward’, the aim is not to encourage more tantrums by rewarding them, but to teach your child how to calm themselves down and understand their emotions, so that they can learn to handle them better as they grow.
+– Don’t bribe your child to stop by saying they can get what they want.
+Additionally giving them a different ‘reward’.
+The aim is not to encourage more tantrums by rewarding them, but to teach your child how to calm themselves down and understand their emotions, so that they can learn to handle them better as they grow.

 – Punishing your child, criticising them for their behaviour, or isolating them in ‘time out’ are often not helpful as they often increase and prolong a tantrum.
 If you are feeling stressed and overwhelmed then remove yourself, or both of you, for as long as it takes to regain your own calm; count to ten, speak positive words to yourself, and take some deep breaths, then focus on your child again..